 These are four important issues that impact thousands of our City’s residents.
 These items should be openly discussed by the Council with broad public participation.
 Isn’t that how our local democracy is supposed to work?

-On May 25th, just before the City Council meeting, three separate citizen-led organizations (one opposing the All American Asphalt plant, one supporting the Great Park Residents Advisory Committee, and one supporting the Veterans Memorial Park at the ARDA site) joined an “Irvine Residents Demand Action!” rally outside City Hall.
+Earlier this year, just before the City Council meeting, three separate citizen-led organizations (one opposing the All American Asphalt plant, one supporting the Great Park Residents Advisory Committee, and one supporting the Veterans Memorial Park at the ARDA site) joined an “Irvine Residents Demand Action!” rally outside City Hall.